 Gabrielle Figueroa is a NOAA CCME Undergraduate Scholar completing a B.S. in Environmental Science at Florida Agricultural and Mechanical University.
 She is interested in pursuing a career in environmental conservation and innovation.
 Gabrielle has been a part of local outreach efforts and wants to continue to learn more ways to help educate and motivate others to learn more about their environment.

-Ariana Uwaibi is a NOAA CCME Graduate Scholar completing a Ph.D. in Environmental Sciences at Florida A&M University.
-Ariana Uwaibi is interested in pursuing a career in Environmental Science with a focus in Microbiology and is currently conducting research in the area of Harmful Algal Blooms under the supervision of Dr. Richard Long and Dr. Michael Abazinge.
+Katia Araly Sanchez is a NOAA CCME Undergraduate Scholar completing a B.S. in Environmental Studies Environmental Science with a concentration in Society and Environment at the University of Texas Rio Grande Valley.
+Katia is interested in pursuing a career in and is currently conducting research in the area of environment and society under the supervision of Owen Temby.